kbrinn/WhatsApp-medbot/README.md

 - Optional **CLI** interface for manual testing (`python -m app.run_cli_chat`).

 See `docs/security.md` for details on how PHI is kept out of the database.
+See `docs/architecture.md` for a high-level overview of the project layout.
+See `docs/improvements.md` for recommended next steps before production.

 ## Setup